Tokyo Disneyland castle illuminated at night with visitors walking along Main Street

 Tips for families with kids

 Families are where DPA goes from "nice to have" to "sanity preservation."
-On our October 2024 visit with two kids (ages 4 and 7), here's what we learned the hard way.
+For a typical family visit with two young kids (ages 4 and 7), here's what works:

 The meltdown math